medik8s/fence-agents-remediation/README.md

 #### Example FenceAgentsRemediation CR

-The FAR CR, `FenceAgentsRemediation`, is created by the admin and is usedto trigger the fence agent on a specific node.
+The FAR CR, `FenceAgentsRemediation`, is created by the admin and is used to trigger the fence agent on a specific node.
 The CR includes the following parameters:

 * `agent` - fence agent name.
-The name is validated (by kuebuilder and Webhook) against a list of supported agents in the FAR pod.
+File name which is validated (by kubebuilder and Webhook) against a list of supported agents in the FAR pod.
 * `sharedparameters` - cluster wide parameters for executing the fence agent.
 * `nodeparameters` - node specific parameters for executing the fence agent.
 * `retrycount` - number of times to retry the fence agent in case of failure.
 The default is 5.